 Techiman The Trust was set up in London in 1991 as the University of Natal UK Trust by a group of alumni in the UK who recognised the pressing need for financial help for poorer students at the University in South Africa.

 Support for the Trust grew rapidly.
 The Trustees’ initial modest ambition to provide one or two bursaries was exceeded within a few years as the number of bursaries it was able to award grew to around a dozen a year.
-Continued growth and changes in funding policy saw the number rise to around 20 a year in recent years.
+Continued growth and changes in funding policy have seen the number reach about 15 a year in recent years.

 The Trust is registered as a charity in England and Wales, number 1004047.
 Its governing document is a Trust Deed dated 1st July 1991, as amended by a Deed of Variation of 20th July 2005 to account for the transformation of the University of Natal into the University of KwaZulu-Natal as a result of a merger with the University of Durban-Westville in 2004.